-Cataracts may affect only one or both eyes.
-They may not be noticed unless a complete eye examination is done at birth.
+Congenital cataracts may affect only one or both eyes.
 As with other cataracts, the clouding of the lens sometimes blocks vision.
-Infants with cataracts should always be evaluated by an eye specialist (ophthalmologist).

 Some cataracts cover only part of the lens (partial cataracts), and cloudiness begins during the first 10 years of life.
-Vision will be better in eyes that have partial cataracts.
+Vision is better in eyes that have partial cataracts.

 After cataracts are removed from both eyes, children who had image quality that was similar in both eyes more frequently develop equal vision in both eyes.